-^{} Net of underwriting discounts and commissions and offering expenses
+Net of underwriting discounts and commissions and offering expenses

-In addition, we have financed our operations through sales of subscriptions and professional services.
-We also have the ability to draw upon a \$20.0 million revolving line of credit which we entered into in November 2017.
-The facility matures in November 2022.
-We may elect whether amounts drawn on the revolving line of credit bear interest at a floating rate per annum equal to either the LIBOR or the Prime rate plus an additional interest rate margin determined by the availability of borrowings under the revolving line of credit.
-The additional interest rate margin will range from 2.00% to 2.50% in the case of LIBOR advances and from 1.00% to 1.50% in the case of Prime rate advances.
-The revolving line of credit contains an unused facility fee in an amount between 0.15% and 0.25% of the average unused portion of the revolving line of credit, which is payable quarterly.
-The agreement contains certain customary affirmative and negative covenants and requires us to maintain (i) an adjusted quick ratio of at least 1.35 and (ii) minimum adjusted EBITDA in the amounts and for the periods set forth in the agreement.
+We also have the ability to draw upon a \$20.0 million revolving line of credit with a lender with an original maturity date of November 2022.
+In December 2021, we executed the first loan modification agreement which extended the revolving line of credit's maturity date to November 2025 and amended certain borrowing terms and financial covenants.
+Under the amended agreement, we may elect whether amounts drawn on the revolving line of credit bear interest on the outstanding principal amount at a rate per annum equal to either a) the Prime rate plus an additional interest rate margin or b) secured overnight financing rate ("SOFR") plus an additional interest rate margin that is determined by the availability of the borrowings under the revolving line of credit.
+The additional interest rate margin will range from 0.75% to 1.25% in the case of Prime rate advances and from 1.75% to 2.25% in the case of SOFR rate advances.
+The revolving line of credit contains an unused facility fee up to 0.20% of the average unused portion of the revolving line of credit, which is payable quarterly.
+The agreement contains certain customary affirmative and negative covenants and requires us to maintain (i) an adjusted quick ratio of at least 1.35 to 1.00 subject to a net cash threshold as set forth in the agreement and (ii) minimum adjusted EBITDA, in the amounts and for the periods set forth in the agreement.
 Any amounts borrowed under the credit facility are collateralized by substantially all of our assets.
-We were in compliance with all covenants as of December 31, 2020.
-As of December 31, 2020, we had not made any borrowings under this revolving line of credit, and we had outstanding letters of credit totaling \$11.2 million in connection with securing our leased office space.
+We were in compliance with all covenants as of December 31, 2021.
+As of December 31, 2021, we had no outstanding borrowings under this revolving line of credit, and we had outstanding letters of credit totaling \$11.2 million in connection with securing our leased office space.